Meet our Senior Management Team

 Bruce A. Linder, Ph.D., C. Psych., BCBA-D

-Dr. Linder is a psychologist registered with the College of Psychologists of Ontario (CPO).
+Dr. Bruce Linder is a Registered Psychologist registered with the College of Psychologists of Ontario (CPO).
 Dr. Linder received his Ph.D in 1985 from McMaster University in Experimental Psychology (Developmental).
 He gained experience with both children and adults through his internships at the Behavioural Medicine Unit at St. Joseph’s Healthcare in Hamilton, Ontario and at the Hamilton Board of Education in 1984-1986.
 He has been registered with the CPO since 1986, is a Board Certified Behavior Analyst at the Doctoral level and is a member of the Canadian Register of Health Service Providers in Psychology (CRHSPP).

 Dr. Linder’s designated areas of practice are in rehabilitation and counseling psychology for children, adolescents, adults, families and organizations.
 He is currently Clinical Director at Brain Injury Services of Hamilton and Consulting Psychologist to the Niagara Catholic District School Board.
 He is also an Adjunct Assistant Professor in the Department of Psychology, Neuroscience and Behaviour at McMaster University.
 Dr. Linder continues to oversee the assessment and treatment of children and adults with developmental, intellectual, mental health and complex behavioural needs, which includes providing psychological counseling, psychotherapy and behavioural therapy to these populations.